moonrepo/starbase/README.md

 Systems are async functions that implement the `System` trait, are added to an application phase, and are processed (only once) during the applications run cycle.
 Each system receives each [component type](#components) as a distinct parameter.

 > Systems are heavily based on the [ECS pattern](https://en.wikipedia.org/wiki/Entity_component_system) that Bevy and other game engines utilize.
-The major difference is that our systems are async only, and do not require the entity (E) or component (C) parts.
+The major difference is that our systems are async only, and do not require the entity (E) or component (C) parts (our components work differently).

 ```rust
 use starship::{States, Resources, Emitters, SystemResult};